 Throughout the year, we hold a number of special theme day lunches and parents wishing to sample our school meals are always welcome.
 If you wish your child to make a change from one arrangement to another then this should be done for the beginning of a new half term, with two weeks advance notice being given to the school office in writing.
 If arrangements need to be changed in an emergency please contact the school office.

-Dinner money for children in KS2, is £10.50 for a whole week (£2.10 per meal), and should be brought to school on Monday each week or on the first day back after a holiday or absence.
-Please put the exact amount of dinner money in an envelope with your child’s name, class and the amount inside on it.
-The child should put their dinner money or cheque into the box in the classroom in a marked envelope.
-Cheques need to be made payable to Wakefield MDC.
-Arrangements can be made for parents who wish to pay for school meals in advance for the half term or term through the school office.
+Dinner money for children in KS2, is £11.70 for a whole week (£2.34 per meal), and should be paid on the parent pay portal on Monday each week or on the first day back after a holiday or absence or a lump sum can be added onto the account in advance if you prefer.
 Only meals taken are charged so if your child is absent and the meal has already been paid for then this will be adjusted with the next payment or refunded.

 An unlimited amount of fresh water is available to all children in the dining hall.
 Children who stay to school lunch or packed lunch must remain on the premises throughout the lunch hour.